 It is interesting when Jesus likened the first command to love God with all we got and have, he, then, didn't say, “and love everyone because all lives matter.”
 No. He was actually very specific, “Love your neighbor.”
 Of course, we know he didn't just mean the one living next door.
 Yet saying “neighbor” gave the command a specific definition, even a demographic, and yes, an assumed religious view, which, then, forced everyone to focus on “who is my neighbor?”
 See—upon hearing the command, it became even more specific.

-I believe we, that is Christians, need to reconsider why the hashtag “Black Lives Matter” actually matters and that we, particularly as Christians, should embrace it.
+I believe we, that is, Christians, need to reconsider why the hashtag “Black Lives Matter” actually matters (lay aside the political organization here, BLM, and think of actual people) and that we, particularly as Christians, should embrace it.
 Herein is the issue—for the Christian.
-You see, the seemingly all-inclusive phrase “All Lives” is not necessarily, well, all inclusive.
+You see, the seemingly all-inclusive phrase “All Lives” is not necessarily, well, all inclusive anyway.
 “All Lives” is predicated on what one means by “Lives” and who fits within its perimeters.

 In early America, if the framers were to have used “All Lives Matter” instead of “all men,” you can (or should be able to) see why this matters.